Table of Contents

 Another layer of complexity is rainfall variability.
 While some areas receive heavy monsoon rains, others may experience prolonged dry periods.
 This uneven rainfall in Gujarat makes water planning challenging and increases dependence on groundwater, which is already under stress.

 Overuse of underground resources can lead to falling water tables, higher extraction costs, and deteriorating water quality.
 For sustainable development, it’s critical to implement integrated water management system practices that balance supply and demand.
-By using a combination of surface water supply, groundwater, and rainwater harvesting, cities can create resilient systems that reduce the likelihood of water scarcity issues and improve access to drinking water even during dry spells.
+Dholera Smart City water management uses a combination of surface water supply, groundwater, and rainwater harvesting to create resilient systems that reduce water scarcity issues and improve access to drinking water even during dry spells.

 How Dholera’s Water Planning Supports Gujarat’s Future Growth